erlerobot/erle_gitbook/en/beaglepilot/attitude_heading_reference_system.md

 An *A*ttitude *H*eading *R*eference *S*ystem (AHRS) is a set of devices and algorithms that provides [heading](http://en.wikipedia.org/wiki/Aircraft_heading#Aircraft_heading), [attitude](http://en.wikipedia.org/wiki/Aircraft_attitude) and [yaw information](http://en.wikipedia.org/wiki/Yaw_angle#Tait.E2.80.93Bryan_angles) for aircrafts.

+This section provides an overview to AHRS and IMU systems.
+Other sections will treat how this is implemmented in the code.

 In a nutshell, an AHRS provides 3D orientation by integrating gyroscopes, fusing this data with accelerometer data and magnetometer data.
 With sensor fusion, drift from the gyroscopes integration is compensated for by reference vectors, namely gravity and the earth magnetic field.

 -----